 20 June 1917: Cpl Harold Albert Bolton MM

-Harold was one of eight children : five boys and three girls.
+He was one of eight children : five boys and three girls.
 Two of his siblings died in childhood.
-Two of his five brother, including Harold himself - were killed serving during the First World War.
+Two brothers were also killed whilst serving in the First World War.

 At 1901 Census, age 4, Harold was (not surprisingly) living at home with his parents, four other siblings, their two servants and an uncle.
 Ten years on, at the 1911 Census and now age 14, the uncle, servants and his eldest brother were no longer in their home.